-A boat journey takes anything from around 5 to 8-9 hours, but it is a cool experience, plus you will get to see the caldera views upon your arrival to Santorini.
+A ferry journey takes anything from around 4.5 to 8-9 hours, but it is a cool experience, especially if you haven’t been on a Greek ferry before.
+On the plus side, you will get to see the amazing caldera views upon your arrival to Santorini!

-I would personally choose to fly, and look for low-priced flights well in advance.
+I would personally choose to fly from Athens to Santorini and look for low-priced direct flights well in advance.
 The Mrs, however, loves the slow boats, as apparently it helps getting mentally prepared for a beach holiday.
 Go figure!

 More Greece Travel Guides